Peliha-ip/The-Cold-Above/README.md

 - Snow golems can now have different faces and can even be equipped with carrots or golden carrots.
 - Woolly rhinoceroses can be dyed in any color, they also yield more wool than sheep, but they're neutral mobs.
 - The Moon regenerates every time the player exits the Moon dimension.
+- Every 5-10 minutes, sharks would drop a shark tooth.

 Items:
 - Maple Boat